tokio-rs/tracing/examples/README.md

     which provides a subscriber implementation that logs traces to the console.
   + `fmt-stderr`: Demonstrates overriding the output stream used by the `fmt` subscriber.
+  + `fmt-custom-field`: Demonstrates overriding how the `fmt` subscriber formats fields on spans and events.
+  + `fmt-custom-event`: Demonstrates overriding how the `fmt` subscriber formats events.
   + `subscriber-filter`: Demonstrates the `tracing-subscriber::filter` module,
     which provides a layer which adds configurable filtering to a subscriber implementation.